Sussex County Genealogical Society - Rehoboth Beach, Delaware

 Zoom meeting

 You do not need to be a member of SCGS to join our meetings.
-Members use either Windows or Mac versions of the software.
+Participants use either Windows or Mac versions of the software.and range from beginners to those with more than a decade experience with Roots Magic.
 If you would like to join the monthly meeting and also participate in our group email exchanges please send a request to: carolhedlund@gmail.com and place RootsMagic SIG in the subject line.

 General questions and issues are welcome.
 Our discussions have touched upon